russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 }
 ```

-## Grant Customer Access to a Site
+## Grant customer access to a site

 Give a Customer account access to a a specific site.
 This will allow them to access the site inside their account.
 Both site and account resources must exist already.
 You may pass an optional JSON permissions array that gives the customer access only to certain features.
 If no permissions object is passed, the customer will be given access to all features by default.